programster/tutorial-terraform-examples/README.md

-# Tutorial - Terraform Example
-An example of deploying an EC2 webserver to AWS through terraform.
-This demonstrates:
+## Terraform Examples
+This repository contains examples of Terraform deployments.
+Simply navigate into one of the relevant example directory and run the instruction steps listed below.

+These examples demonstrate:

-* Ability to break up configuration over multiple files
+* The ability to break up configuration over multiple files
-* Ability to deploy EC2 on its own
+* The ability to deploy EC2 on its own
-* Ability to deploy multiple EC2s as part of an autoscaling group and load balancer.
+* The ability to deploy multiple EC2s as part of an autoscaling group and load balancer.
 * How to make use of variables.
 * The use of a cloud-init configuration to setup EC2 once its deployed (pulling and deploying a Docker image for a webserver).
-* Ability to perform variable substitution into the cloud init script.
+* The ability to perform variable substitution into the cloud init script.

 ## Instructions